YashviSimejiya/Olist_Data_Analytics/README.md/README.md

 ## End-to-End Data Analyst Portfolio Project

-An end-to-end e-commerce analytics project using the **Olist Brazilian E-Commerce dataset**, built to demonstrate the complete workflow from raw transactional data to validated business insights and an executive-style Excel dashboard.
+An end-to-end E-commerce analytics project using the **Olist Brazilian E-Commerce dataset**, built to demonstrate the complete workflow from raw transactional data to validated business insights and an executive-style Excel dashboard.